charlottegroom/herd/ingestion/README.md

 The `save` method contains logic to save the dataframe to different data sinks.
 This method can be extended for other sink types.
 Current sinks supported are csv and postgres.

-In this way, the *BaseIngest* object is modular, extensible and configurable for many different types of data sources and sinks.
+In this way, the `BaseIngest` object is modular, extensible and configurable for many different types of data sources and sinks.

+> NOTE: The name of the ingestion class per source module *must* be named `Ingest` for the main logic to run.

 ### Configuration

-The *BaseIngest* base class needs to be configured for both the source and the sink locations.
+The `BaseIngest` base class needs to be configured for both the source and the sink locations.
 See example configuration below.

 ```json
 {